Spin up a Tezos baking node (DEPRECATED)

 Validate the request on your ledger.

-In both cases: Register your key as a delegate on the network
+<mark style="color:orange;">**In both cases: Register your key as a delegate on the network**</mark>

-(Replace <key-alias> by the alias chosen in Step 3)
+(Replace `<key-alias>` by the alias chosen in Step 3)

 docker exec tezos-public-node-full tezos-client --endpoint http://127.0.0.1:8732 register key <key_alias> as delegate

-Step 5: Let's bake!
+<summary>Step 5: Let's bake!</summary>

-⚠ Since the Jakarta amendment, the --liquidity-baking-toggle-vote <vote> command line toggle is mandatory. <vote> should be replaced by on, off or pass.
-Read more about liquidity baking in the technical documentation.
+⚠ Since the ***Jakarta*** amendment, the `--liquidity-baking-toggle-vote <vote>` command line toggle is mandatory. `<vote>` should be replaced by `on`, `off` or `pass`.
+Read more about liquidity baking in the [technical documentation.](https://tezos.gitlab.io/alpha/liquidity_baking.html)

 You can launch the baker with: